sighupio/fury-kubernetes-aws/README.md

 create Makefile for terraform operations

-> in order to semplify the complexity of bootstrapping the infrastructure, we will create a _Makefile_ with operation already in the correct order
+> in order to simplify the complexity of bootstrapping the infrastructure, we will create a _Makefile_ with the operations already in the right order

 ```
 cat <<-'EOF' > ./terraform/Makefile